 Our office is responsible for the billing and collection of tuition, fees, and other charges for students.
-In support of this function, the office issues refunds to students who have credit balances on their accounts, set up our in-house payment plan, and prepare & issue the annual federal tax form 1098-T to students.
-In addition to these services, the Student Accounts staff handles a variety of other student account-related matters, and is pleased to assist with any inquiries.
+In support of this function, the office issues refunds to students who have credit balances on their accounts, assist with account questions, and prepares & issues the annual federal tax form 1098-T to students.
+In addition to these services, the Student Accounts staff handles a variety of other student account-related matters and is pleased to assist with any inquiries.

 Important New Student Information

 - MSOE Tuition - See the costs and fees when attending MSOE .

 - Financial Aid Estimator - New or transferring students can get an estimate of how much financial aid they will be receiving for the school year.

 - MSOE Expense Planner - After finding out your tuition and financial aid, use our planner to see how much you may need to pay out of pocket.